< tap to go back to guide menu.

 Functional Assessment deadlines for updates clarified based on July 1, 2024 statutory changes (updates required every 365 days after the full Functional Assessment, where previously this was every 6 months).

 September 30, 2024: Requirement for Notification of Adult Service Initiation to start ARMHS added here.
-This information did exist alread in the Referral, Admission and Discharge guide.
+This information did exist already in the Referral, Admission and Discharge guide.

 November 8, 2020: Slight language change in DA requirements for admission.